Relativizer

-In linguistics, a relativizer (abbreviated relz) is a type of conjunction that introduces a relative clause.
+In linguistics, a relativizer (abbreviated rel or relz) is a type of conjunction that introduces a relative clause.
 For example, in English, the conjunction that may be considered a relativizer in a sentence such as "I have one that you can use."
 Relativizers do not appear, at least overtly, in all languages; even in languages that do have overt or pronounced relativizers, they do not necessarily appear all of the time.
 For these reasons it has been suggested that in some cases, a "zero relativizer" may be involved, meaning that a relativizer is implied in the grammar but is omitted in speech or writing.
 For example, the word that can be omitted in the above English example, producing "I have one you can use", using (on this analysis) a zero relativizer.

 History

 Perhaps as early as 1712 but at least as early as 1761, numerous terms have been used for certain lexical items that introduce various clauses.
 One such term is relative pronoun, which was coined in the 18th century and gained widespread usage in the early to mid-19th century.
 A clause marker is another term that has been used to describe an item that introduces a clause.
 Beginning in 1938, relativizer emerged as a term that now competes with relative pronoun.
 Despite that contrasting nomenclature and notwithstanding their disparate lexical categories, relativizers and relative pronouns essentially perform the same function by way of introducing a relative clause.